DOMESTIC ADMISSION REQUIREMENTS

 Individuals interested in earning a Texas Standard Teacher Certificate to teach in public, charter, and private schools.

-School personnel seeking to broaden their skills and improve their organization’s effectiveness.
+School personnel seeking to broaden their skills and improve their organization’s educational effectiveness.

 Individuals interested in pursuing teaching careers in institutions of higher education.